Start with one buyer, one site, and one repeat purchasing workflow.

 Build the first pilot fit before asking for automation.

-This worksheet avoids fake ROI math.
+This worksheet does not invent ROI math.
 It helps a manufacturer describe the first replenishment workflow, identify the files that make a recommendation defensible, and decide where Redline must stop before a real PO or payment exposure.

 No values are saved or submitted from this page.
 Treat this as an intake aid until a customer provides actual operating files and buyer feedback.